agavrin/ertogrul.github.io/1-PrepareLab/README.md

 Click on the Watson Studio Service.
 You should get to the screen with payment plans (below).
 This service is for starting one or many instances of Watson Studio.

 > Note that your instance will be created in one of IBM Cloud regions.
 You can choose a region (which means data center for your app or data) that is close to you and is located within the boundaries of Europen Union.
+In that case no data will leave EU.

 Ensure that the Lite Plan is chosen and click Create button on the rigt bottom corner of the screen.